lazzarigioele/graphanalyzer/README.md

 ## Bugs and future versions

 Bugs can be reported to gioele.lazzari@univr.it.
 Future versions of graphanalyzer will be available at www.github.com/lazzarigioele/graphanalyzer/releases.

+## How to cite

+Pandolfo M., Telatin A., Lazzari G., Adriaenssens E. M., and Vitulo N. MetaPhage: an Automated Pipeline for Analyzing, Annotating, and Classifying Bacteriophages in Metagenomics Sequencing Data. mSystems.
+October 2022. https://doi.org/10.1128/msystems.00741-22

+If you use this script in your work, remember to specify its version.

+## Known issues

+* The header of `genome_by_genome_overview.csv` has changed in recent versions vConTACT2, causing `graphanalyzer.py` to fail with an error similar to `AttributeError: 'Series' object has no attribute 'VCSubcluster'`.
+Thanks to [madeleinevlt](https://github.com/madeleinevlt).
+Please note that `graphanalyzer.py` was tested with vConTACT2 v0.9.19 installed via [conda](https://anaconda.org/bioconda/vcontact2).